 - While not intended as a complete guide, the overhauler must be aware that the following factors will affect the service life of an engine.
 With familiarity the overhauler will be able to look at an engine on receipt, assess it and have an excellent idea of what will need to be done and what has caused any issues.
 For example: - 1.
 Overheating causes higher than normal oil consumption. - 2.
 Hydraulic engines prior to oil fed rockers (hollow pushrods) have higher wear in rocker bushes. - 3.
 Non adherence to published bulletins will shorten engine life.
-It is essential that operators keep up-to-date with all updated Jabiru Service information. - 4.
+It is essential that operators keep upto-date with all updated Jabiru Service information. - 4.
 Operation with defective valves (partially sealing valves) will end with structural failures and expensive repairs. - 5.
 Operation with poor quality or incorrect fuel will cause problems. - 6.
 Oil/fuel additives are not to be used; some have proven to have highly detrimental effects on engines. - 7.
 Incorrect load (propellers) will shorten engine life. - 8.
 The installation and matching of the engine and propeller to the aircraft are absolutely essential for getting the best out of Jabiru Engines.
 Guidance material is available in the Jabiru Engine Installation Manuals and Instruction & Maintenance Manuals.

-This doc This document is controlled while it remains on the Jabiru server.
-Once this no longer applies the document becomes uncontrolled.
-ISSUE 19 20 21 22 23 Dated: May 2021 I Issued By: DM Page: 20 of 205
+This doc ument is s control led while e it rema ains on the Jabiru u server.
+Once this no longer ap oplies the document becomes uncontrolled.
+ISSUE 19 20 21 22 23 24 Dated: 30/08/2024 Issued By: DM Page: 20 of 205